 The shop is full of gorgeous things to browse or buy.

 If you’re coming into Lewes from out of town, there are several car parks near Wickle.
 I use the one on East Street, but there’s also the NCP near Waitrose.

-The car park is huge so it’s easy to get to when you’ve got more than one little one, everything inside is doable with even the biggest double buggy and there’s the fab Heritage Centre, which sells loads of lovely local produce.
-I actually have some of my fondest memories as a new mum of two in this garden centre.
+The car park’s huge so it’s easy to get to when you’ve got more than one little one, everything inside is doable with even the biggest double buggy and there’s the fab Heritage Centre, which sells loads of lovely local produce.

 If you have a friend with a new baby in Sussex, pass this on.
-If you enjoy reading my blog, make sure you follow, lots more family-friendly and child-friendly posts are in the pipeline.
-And don’t forget that I’m all over the various social channels where you can find all sorts of info about family-friendly eating in Sussex.
+If you enjoy reading my blog, make sure you follow for all the latest guides, reviews and news on where to go with your bambinos.